hyperdigital/hd_translator/README.md

 # Translator
-TYPO3 extension for handling translations
+TYPO3 extension for handling translations.
+It allows editors to edit static strings from XLF files (usually placed in *EXT:/Resources/Private/Languages*) or to export database entries, edit them over translation tool/agency in the xlf format and then import it again back to TYPO3.
 ## Initialization

 Upon installation, a new submodule will be added under the WEB module.
 Before utilizing